Back to top

 org.eclipse.swt.SWTException: Invalid thread access

 All events in the user interface are executed one after another.
-If you perform a long running operation in the UI thread, the user interface will not respond to any user interaction.
+If you perform a long running operation in the main thread, the application does not respond to user interaction during the execution time of this operation.

-The Eclipse framework provides ways for a Thread to synchronize itself with the user interface.
-It also provides the Eclipse Jobs Framework which allows you to run operations in the background using the Eclipse platform.
+As only the main thread is allowed to modify the user interface, the Eclipse framework provides ways for a thread to synchronize itself with the main thread.
+It also provides the Eclipse Jobs framework which allows you to run operations in the background and providing feedback of the job status to the Eclipse platform.

 The org.eclipse.e4.ui.di plug-in contains the UISynchronize class.
-An instance of this class is in the Eclipse 4 context and can be injected into an Eclipse 4 application via dependency injection.
+An instance of this class can be injected into an Eclipse application via dependency injection.

 UISynchronize provides the syncExec() and asyncExec() methods to synchronize with the main thread.